 LEGAL ACTION UPDATE:

-The Ruth Law Team is investigating cases involving Roundup Weed Killer and the diagnosis of non-Hodgkins lymphoma (NHL).
+The Ruth Law Team is investigating cases involving Roundup Weed Killer and a RECENT diagnosis of non-Hodgkins lymphoma (NHL).
 The lawsuits allege Monsanto, the agricultural company producing Roundup, knew about the risk for cancer yet failed to warn consumers.
 Unfortunately, this is something we see all too often in product liability cases.

 What is Roundup Weed Killer?

 Does Roundup Cause Cancer?

 A study published in February of 2019 concluded glyphosate used in herbicide raises the risk of cancer after exposure by 41%.
 Researchers from the University of Washington included the most recent update of the Agricultural Health Study cohort along with five case-control studies.
 The researcher’s study “suggests a compelling link” between glyphosate-based herbicides and an increased risk for non-Hodgkin’s lymphoma.
 Furthermore, a California jury awarded a man close to $290 million.

 In the first Roundup case that went to trial, a unanimous jury recently awarded $289 million to Dewayne Johnson.
-A judge later reduced the award to $78 million.
+A judge reduced the award to $78 million.
 The California man alleged that contact with the weed killer caused his non-Hodgkin’s lymphoma.
 It was his burden to prove that Roundup was a “substantial contributing factor” to his cancer.
 After three days of deliberation, the jury agreed that Roundup contributed to his terminal cancer, and that Monsanto should have placed a warning label of the potential hazard on the chemical.
 Around 4,000 other cases with similar allegations are currently filed across the United States.